-The time-weighted LMU annual marginal rates for SO_2 , NO_X , and CO_2 have exhibited an overall decrease during the past ten years.
-Compared with 2011, the 2020 LMU SO_2 annual marginal rates have declined by over 98% for both the all-LMU and emitting-LMU scenarios.
+The time-weighted LMU annual marginal rates for $SO_2$ and $NO_X$ , have exhibited an overall decrease during the past ten years.
+Compared with 2012, the 2021 LMU $SO_2$ annual marginal rates have declined by approximately 93% for the all-LMU scenario and 90% for the emitting-LMU scenarios.
+There was a slight increase in the $CO_2$ annual marginal rates of 0.60%, which could be attributed to more coal-and-gas fired generators on the margin in 2021.

 The load-weighted LMU annual marginal rates have only been calculated since the 2018 Emissions Report, and so a long-term history of those rates is not available.
-Table 1-2 shows that the reductions in the annual marginal emission rates from 2019 to 2020 using the load-weighted approach are similar to those of the time-weighted approach.
-Both approaches resulted in the SO_2 rate staying the same or decreasing by 0.01 lbs/MWh (25% to 33% change).
-However, slight differences in the NO_X rate results meant that there was an increase of 0.01 lbs/MWh (7% to 10%) using the time-weighted approach, and a decrease of 0.01 to 0.02 lbs/MWh (9% to 13%) using the load-weighted approach.
-Similarly, the CO_2 rates increased by 0.1% to 9% in 2020 using the time-weighted approach, and by 3% using the load-weighted approach for the all-LMU scenario, but decreased by 4% for the emitting-LMU scenario.
+Table 1-2 shows that the increase in the annual marginal emission rates from 2020 to 2021 using the load-weighted approach are similar to those of the time-weighted approach.
+Both approaches resulted in increases in the $CO_2$ rates, with the greatest change (4.6%) occurring for the emitting LMUs scenario using the time-weighted approach.
+Slight increases in all of the $SO_2$ rates were also observed.
+There were no changes in the $NO_X$ rates except for the emitting LMUs scenario using the time-weighted approach, for which there was a 6.3% increase.

-Table 1-2 2019 and 2020 Time-Weighted and Load-Weighted LMU Marginal Emission Rates (lbs/MWh)
+Table 1-2 2020 and 2021 Time-Weighted and Load-Weighted LMU Marginal Emission Rates (lbs/MWh)

-LMU Marginal Emission Rates
+LMU Marginal Emissions

-Time-Weighted Load-Weighted
+Time-Weigl hted Load-Weighted

-2019 Annual Rate 2020 Annual Rate Percent Change 2019 to 2020 2019 Annual Rate 2020 Annual Rate Percent Change 2019 to 2020
+All LMUs 2020 Annual Rate 2021 Annual Rate Percent Change 2020 to 2021 2020 Annual Rate 2021 Annual Rate Percent Change 2020 to 2021

-(lbs/MWh) (lbs/MWh) (%) (lbs/MWh) (lbs/MWh) (%)
+(lb/MWh) (lb/MWh) (%) (lb/MWh) (lb/MWh) (%)

 All LMUs

-NOx 0.10 0.11 10.0 0.11 0.10 -9.1
+NOx 0.11 0.11 0.0 0.10 0.10 0.0

-SO 2 0.02 0.02 0.0 0.03 0.02 -33.3
+SO 2 0.02 0.03 50.0 0.02 0.03 50.0

-CO 2 648 706 9.0 719 742 3.2
+CO 2 706 719 1.8 742 758 2.2

-Emitting LMUs
+Emitting LMUs Emitting LMUs

-NO x 0.15 0.16 6.7 0.15 0.13 -13.3
+NO x 0.16 0.17 6.3 0.13 0.13 0.0

-SO 2 0.04 0.03 -25.0 0.04 0.03 -25.0
+SO 2 0.03 0.04 33.3 0.03 0.04 33.3

-CO 2 970 971 0.1 943 904 -4.1
+CO 2 971 1,016 4.6 904 910 0.7

 The above table also shows the impacts of using the load-weighted rather than the time-weighted approach for calculating marginal emission rates.
-For the all-LMU scenario, this is most apparent in the higher CO_2 rates.
+For the all-LMU scenario, this is most apparent in the higher $CO_2$ rates.
 The load-weighted approach takes into consideration the fact that most of the wind generators are located in export-constrained areas of northern New England and therefore set price for only a small percentage of the system load.
 This in turn reduces the contribution of wind generators to the marginal emission rates, resulting in higher marginal rates.
 With the time-weighted approach, these constrained wind resources are given equal weight with other resources that set price for the remainder of the region, resulting in lower marginal emission rates.

-Figure 1-2 summarizes the 2020 ISO New England emission rates.
+Figure 1-2 summarizes the 2021 ISO New England emission rates.
 The all-LMU and emitting-LMU marginal emission rates for the top-five high electric demand days (HEDDs) characterize the emissions profiles of the marginal units responding to system demand during these days.
-On those HEDD days, the percentage of coal and simple-cycle natural gas-fired generators on the margin was higher than on average during the year.
+On those HEDD days, the percentage of simple cycle natural gas-fired generators and oil-fired units on the margin was higher than on average during the year.

-Figure 1-2: Comparison of 2020 ISO New England native generation average and marginal emission rates (Ibs/MWh).
+Figure 1-2: Comparison of 2021 ISO New England native generation average and marginal emission rates (lbs/MWh).